Dig-in! (learn…)

 ?( expression )

-The expression tag is a macro for the write() function and is replaced in the page by the resulting value of a Lua expression.
+The expression tag is similar to the write() function and is replaced in the page by the resulting value of a Lua expression.

-An expression may be a variable name, function call (but not if it returns more than a single parameter), concatenation operation, or a combination of these (grouped inside brackets).
-Code blocks such as if and while are not handled.
-Expression tags may be used anywhere in your HTML file (including inside attributes).
+An expression may be a variable name, function call, concatenation operation, or a combination of these (grouped inside brackets).
+Code blocks such as if and while cannot be used.
+Expression tags may be used anywhere in your HTML file (including inside attributes, CSS, and scripts).

 Processing tags